strinsberg/scheme-interpreter/README.md

 As an extra I added a simple REPL that can run the implemented subset of the language.
 It also allows global definitions.

+The enviro.rkt module was added after the project was finished.
+I wanted to experiment with some simple things I read in a lisp book and try out rackets unit testing.
+So I made a separate module for the environment and added some unit tests.
+Since the environment and bindings are just lists it is all a bit unnecessary, but by using these functions one could change their implementation without requiring changes in the interpreter.

 Try It
 ======